KxSystems/docs/docs/wp/signal-processing/index.md

 these signal-processing routines on a kdb+ dataset, it is entirely possible to implement them natively within q.

-This whitepaper will explore how statistical signal-processing operations (those which assume that signals are stochastic), can be implemented natively within q to remove noise, extract useful information, and quickly identify anomalies.
+This white paper will explore how statistical signal-processing operations (those which assume that signals are stochastic), can be implemented natively within q to remove noise, extract useful information, and quickly identify anomalies.
 This integration allows for